 Studying Away With a Disability

 Students with disabilities can and do study away, we encourage students to explore their options with their Study Away Advisor.
-Concordia College and Global Learning are committed to facilitating welcoming and reasonably accessible study away programs, if possible, for students with disabilities.
+Concordia College and Global Learning are committed to facilitating, welcoming and reasonably accommodating students with disabilities on our programs.
 For more information please see Concordia College's Policy for the Accommodation of Students with Disabilities.

 Global Learning can provide information about possible accommodations and accessible facilities at various study sites and host institutions and their approximate cost.
 Keep in mind that the accessibility to various services and accommodations in other countries will be different (for better or for worse) to those you find in the United States.
 We cannot guarantee that your away program will be able to accommodate all your needs.
 For these reasons, you may find that some programs will not be a good fit.
 However, with advanced notice and planning we will endeavor to make your program choice work for you.

 Students who anticipate special needs should also contact the Disability Services office to seek advice about participation on Global Learning programs.
 Every study away participant, disabled or non-disabled, needs contingency plans.

 • What is a Disability?